Skip to navigation menu Skip to content

 • Whether new treatments or techniques work better than current treatments.

-• The genetics of Wilms tumor.
+• The and of Wilms tumor.

 • Long-term outcomes for children who have had successful treatment.

 • Ways to reprogram the body’s infection-fighting T cells to find and destroy cancer cells.
 We offer phase 1 clinical trials of CAR T-cell immunotherapy (STRIvE).
-Immunotherapy may be an option for children and young adults with tumors that are difficult to treat (refractory) or that come back after treatment (relapsed).
+Immunotherapy may be an option for children and young adults with kidney tumors that are difficult to treat (refractory) or that come back after treatment (relapsed).

 Learn more about cancer clinical trials at Seattle Children’s